From climate change to an EU-US trade deal, how will the next man in the White House impact major European issues?

-As the race for the White House intensifies, Euronews takes a look at what each candidate will mean for Europeans.
+Euronews takes a look at what the president-elect will mean for Europeans.

-Trump has never made a secret of his scepticism for global warming.
+Trump never made a secret of his scepticism for global warming.

-Although the United States, under Barack Obama, originally signed the Paris Agreement — which aims to keep the increase in global average temperatures well below 2 °C above pre-industrial levels — in April 2016, Trump's administration gave formal notice on November 4, 2019, of its intention to withdraw from the commitments to the Paris deal.
+The United States, under Barack Obama, originally signed the Paris Agreement — which aims to keep the increase in global average temperatures well below 2 °C above pre-industrial levels — in April 2016.

 Professor Anne Deysine, the author of The United States and Democracy, told Euronews that Trump had rolled back some of the US' environmental protections.